Learning the Skills

 Why clubs/associations love MILO T20 Blast

-- Bridges the gap between MILO in2CRICKET and traditional junior cricket – aiding player retention and better preparing children for their junior traditional formats
+- Bridges the gap between MILO in2CRICKET and traditional junior cricket, better preparing kids for the hardball format and aiding player retention.

-- Less volunteer burden due to professional delivery – only one volunteer team manager required per team
+- Less volunteer burden due to professional delivery and only one volunteer team manager required per team

 - Professional deliverer charged with recruiting players and future volunteers to the game

-- National brand to be promoted throughout the season included within KFC Big Bash League coverage on free to air TV
+- National brand to be promoted throughout the season including within Big Bash coverage on free to air TV.

-- Link to MILO T20 Blast School Cups for recruitment
+- Link to MILO T20 Blast School Cups assists with recruiting kids to your club

-- No fixturing requirements and same venue each week
+- No fixtures required and same venue each week

 - No equipment costs